England finished day two of the fifth Ashes Test in a strong position despite the late wicket of Kevin Pietersen.

 However, Billy Bowden immediately knew something was wrong - he signalled to third umpire Tony Hill, who confirmed Beer had overstepped, denying him a first Test wicket.

-Both Cook and the partnership moved past 50 soon after, before a scrambled single off Beer took the opener to 5,000 runs in Test cricket - the second youngest man, after Sachin Tendulkar, to achieve the feat.
+Both Cook and the partnership moved past 50 soon after, before a scrambled single off Beer took the opener to 5,000 runs in Test cricket - the second youngest man, after Sachin Tendulkar, to

 But Australia belatedly got their breakthrough as Pietersen top edged a hook shot off Johnson and Beer held a straightforward catch at deep backward square.